kylejlin/dobutsu_shogi_2024/README.md

 - If the value is `n` for `n < 0`, it means the best discovered outcome is a forced win for the passive player in `201 + n` plies from the current state.

 "Best" is relative to the active player.

-### Lowest unexplored action

-The `lowestUnexploredAction` field is a 7-bit unsigned integer.
-It is initialized to `0b000_0001`.
-When all legal actions have been explored, it is set to `0b000_0000`.